ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 ### Task 5: Configure Ubuntu to Authenticate via LDAP

-On your Ubuntu VM labelled **Client**, configure the system to authenticate against the OpenLDAP server created in Task 4.
+On your Ubuntu VM labelled **CLIENT**, configure the system to authenticate against the OpenLDAP server created in Task 4.

 * To test your configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
 * To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).